zherring/zherring.github.io/hackathon/index.md

 And Management thought it was worthwhile?
 {: .q }
 Absolutely.
 50 people had new working relationships with coworkers completely outside of their organization.
 These steps started undoing the work silos that hurt our efforts so much the twelve months previously.
-The Directors and VPs took notice too; they asked us to travel to other EMC offices across the country and repeat the hackathon program born in Louisville CO.
+It was very gratifying that the directors and VPs took notice too, asking us to travel to other EMC offices across the country and repeat the hackathon program our team organized.

 Sounds like you guys had a blast.
 Got any pictures?
 {: .q }